wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-wis2-over-mqtt.en.md

 To view messages published by a WIS2 Global Broker you can "MQTT Explorer" which can be downloaded from the [MQTT Explorer website](https://mqtt-explorer.com).

-Open MQTT Explorer and add a new connection to the Global Broker hosted by China Meteorological Administration using the following details:
+Open MQTT Explorer and add a new connection to the Global Broker hosted by MeteoFrance using the following details:

 - host: globalbroker.meteo.fr
 - port: 8883